Power system operation

 These new market notifications will support market development and better communicate power system risks and the operational response, while industry also works on future solutions to better integrate Distributed Energy Resources and drive consumer participation in emerging and new markets.

-AEMO’s new framework, similar in concept to the Lock of Reserve (LOR) process, consists of three Distributed Photovoltaics (DPV) Contingency and / or Minimum System Load market notices:
+AEMO’s new framework, similar in concept to the Lack of Reserve (LOR) process, consists of three Distributed Photovoltaics (DPV) Contingency and / or Minimum System Load market notices:

 - Forecast potential Contingency or Minimum System Load event and seeking a market response.